 The primary treatment for scrotal eczema is to remove the sources of the irritation.
 This could mean wearing loose clothing, immediately stopping the use of any offending over-the-counter medication, and having counseling to deal with stress.

 A doctor may also prescribe steroid creams, antihistamines, and moisturizers.
-Research has been conducted to find out which options are most effective.

 Other studies have also found that ultraviolet (UV) ray therapy is effective in treating moderate to severe cases of eczema.